fstark/icl-1501/System_Programmers_Manual.md

 final stage of the assembly effecting a merge of the specialized routines and the pre-packaged background functions.
-This method of assembly allows easy and rapid modification or correction of programs or the re-configuration of a program to accomodate different peripheral devices or the selection of a new or modified graphic set, or key­ board configuration.
+This method of assembly allows easy and rapid modification or correction of programs or the re-configuration of a program to accommodate different peripheral devices or the selection of a new or modified graphic set, or key­ board configuration.